bazelbuild/proposals/designs/2018-11-09-config-setting-chaining.md

 logic simple and adds less runtime overhead than more sophisticated models like regex parsing.

-Experience has shown that this simplicity sometimes makes it hard for users to express what they want.
+Experience shows that this simplicity sometimes makes it hard for users to express what they want.
 One of the most commonly expressed limitations is lack of boolean chaining.
-If you have `config_setting`s `:config1, `:config2, and `:config3 and want a `select` branch to trigger if any of them are true, you can write:
+If you have `config_setting`s `:config1`, `:config2`, and `:config3` and want a `select` branch to trigger if any of them are true, you can
+write:

 ```python
 select({